Get a free audiologist consultation using the form below

 Pros

-• check They are big enough that they can come with useful features, like bluetooth connectivity and volume controls
+• They are big enough that they can come with useful features, like bluetooth connectivity and volume controls

-• check Unlike smaller hearing aids, you may be able to operate them if you have some dexterity impairment
+• Unlike smaller hearing aids, you may be able to operate them if you have some dexterity impairment

-• check They can be made in colors to match your skin tone, making them less noticeable
+• They can be made in colors to match your skin tone, making them less noticeable

-• check Their size means they can use a larger battery than smaller hearing aids, including rechargeable batteries
+• Their size means they can use a larger battery than smaller hearing aids, including rechargeable batteries

 Cons

-• close Because of their position in the ear, you might feel like your ears are clogged up
+• Because of their position in the ear, you might feel like your ears are clogged up

 In the canal (ITC) hearing aids